udia-software/udia/README.md

 ## About

-Uses a MEAN* stack.
-(MAGNET)
+Uses a MAGNET stack.
+(MEAN*)
 * MongoDB - A free, open-source, cross-platform, document-oriented database program for all your NoSQL needs.
   * [Download](https://www.mongodb.com/download-center#community) and [Documentation](https://docs.mongodb.com/)
-  * To run this application in your development environment, `mongod` needs to be running.
+  * To run this application in your development environment, a `mongod` instance needs to be running.
 * Angular - A Superheroic JavaScript MVW Framework created by Google.
   * [Documentation](https://angular.io/docs/ts/latest/)
-  * Note: If you want to use Angular 1.x, please visit [generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack)
 * Gulp - A JavaScript streaming automation toolkit.
   * [Documentation](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
 * NodeJS - Server side JavaScript runtime environment based on V8.